escalonilla92/getground/analyses/getground_analysis.md

         - `successful_inbound_referrals_last_30_days:` Total number of successful inbound referrals in the last 30 days
         - `successful_inbound_first_referrals_last_30_days:` Total number of successful inbound referrals that are the first one for a company in the last 30 days

-- `processed__successful_inbound_referrals`: This table has all the information about the succesful inbound referrals.
+- [processed__successful_inbound_referrals](https://github.com/escalonilla92/getground/blob/main/models/marts/processed__successful_inbound_referrals.sql): This table has all the information about the succesful inbound referrals.
 I've only considered a succesful inbound referral as the first succesful inbound referral per company_id, as I assumed we could only had one referral per company_id.
     - columns:
         - `referral_id:`id for referrals
         - `partner_id:` partner id from the referral partner